 If the safe mode cannot help, the only solution might be a hard reset.
 Doing a reset will wipe out all data inside your device and take it to the original manufacturer settings.
 So, if you have data already backed up or don’t mind losing information, then go for a reset of your Android device.
 If you have data that needs to be backed up and don’t want to try a reset, you should take the device to a tech shop for getting the device repaired without reset.

 The process of reset might vary for devices based on the models and brands.
-The usual procedure is using the volume up or down button combined with power button should initiate reset.
+The usual procedure is using the volume up or down button combined with the power button should initiate a reset.
 Check the manufacturer instructions for more details.

 Check for water spill inside the phone